 Landsturm vom Siebengebirge

-In New Year’s night 1813/14, Prussian troops under field marshal Gebhard Leberecht von Blücher crossed the Rhine at Caub, Palatinate.
-Cologne was still occupied by the French.
+In New Year’s night 1813/14, Prussian troops under field marshal Gebhard Leberecht von Blücher crossed the Rhine at Kaub, Palatinate.
+The French still held Cologne.
 On January 3, 1814, the Prussian troops under von Boltenstern and 150 volunteers from the region set out to re-conquer the city.
 But the attack failed and von Boltenstern lost his life.
 The same day, Prussian troops and Landsturm men attacked from the Island of Nonnenwerth the French troops on the left side of the Rhine.
 Josef Genger of the Landsturm died in combat.
 A memorial on the Drachenfels, the Landsturmdenkmal, reminds us of both, von Boltenstern and Genger.